wp-plugins/spider-event-calendar/readme.txt

   == Spider Event Calendar ==
-= Step by step guide for the calendar installation,Installing the calendar =
+= Step by step guide for the calendar installation,  Installing the calendar =

 1.1 Minimum requirements for installing the WordPress Calendar.